 Since dark Fiber is customer operated, the customer is responsible for ensuring these facilities are functioning at peak performance.
 The planning, design and engineering section will ensure (through a service level agreement) that all Dark Fibers are within customer specification and requirements upon initial assignment.
 Customers are encouraged to notify the PD&E immediately through the OMES Service Desk if these facilities fall below expected levels.

 This service is available for all Oklahoma state agencies, offices, officers, bureaus, boards, commissions, counsels, units, divisions, bodies, authorities, or institutions of the executive, legislative or judicial branches of state government.
 If in the vicinity, OMES can also service higher education universities, colleges, etc., in addition to local government.

 Dark fiber is leased on an individual basis with the customer signing a service level agreement outlining all obligations and rights to use in addition to submitting a yearly purchase order.

 To order or inquire about this service, please contact the OMES Service Desk.

 24 hours a day x 7 days a week x 365 days a year

 Dark Fiber MRO requests are completed upon customer notification of outages, poor service and/or operation.
-If possible, all requests will be completed during daily business hours, but if an emergency OSF will respond within 2 hours.
+If possible, all requests will be completed during daily business hours, but if an emergency OMES will respond within 2 hours.
 All outages which affect customer operations after non-standard hours should contact the OSF Service Desk at (405) 521-2444 immediately.